Dans-labs/dariah/docs/Client/Dux.md

         permissions (table wide).

     ??? abstract "details"
-        An array of objects that describe the tables where the detail documents of the main documents are.
+        An array of objects that describe the tables where the detail records of the main records are.

     ??? abstract "detailOrder"
-        The display order of the lists of detail documents.
+        The display order of the lists of detail records.

     ??? abstract "complete"
-        Whether the table has been retireved complete, or only the titles of the documents.
+        Whether the table has been retireved complete, or only the titles of the records.

     ??? abstract "filterList"
         An array of filters that are in force.